LuKresXD/ComputerVisionSnake/README.md

 # ComputerVisionSnake

 Snake game with Computer vision.
-I will use my finger to move the snake and eat the food generated at random locations
+Use finger to move the snake and eat the food generated at random locations